Iconiq2/WD-SUNGA-HandsOn2/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
-  Demo concept for cards and heroes with animation and theme changes.
-(Optional)
+The demo concept includes animation and theme changes for cards and heroes.
+Animation of the gallery with pop-up description text.
 </div>

 <br />